 CRA International, Inc. (the "Company," or "CRA") is a worldwide leading economic, financial, and management consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
 CRA offers its services in two broad areas: litigation, regulatory and financial consulting and business consulting.
-CRA operates in only one business segment, which is consulting services.
+CRA operates in one business segment, which is consulting services.

-2. Unaudited Interim Consolidated Financial Statements and Estimates
+2. Unaudited Interim Condensed Consolidated Financial Statements and Estimates

-The condensed consolidated statements of operations for the twelve weeks ended February 20, 2009, and February 15, 2008, the condensed consolidated balance sheet as of February 20, 2009, the condensed consolidated statements of cash flows for the twelve weeks ended February 20, 2009, and February 15, 2008, and the condensed consolidated statement of shareholders' equity for the twelve weeks ended February 20, 2009, are unaudited.
+The condensed consolidated statements of operations for the twelve and twenty-four weeks ended May 15, 2009 and May 9, 2008, the condensed consolidated balance sheet as of May 15, 2009, the condensed consolidated statements of cash flows for the twenty-four weeks ended May 15, 2009, and May 9, 2008, and the condensed consolidated statement of shareholders' equity for the twenty-four weeks ended May 15, 2009, are unaudited.
 The November 29, 2008 consolidated balance sheet is derived from CRA's audited consolidated financial statements included in its Annual Report on Form 10-K as of that date.
 In the opinion of management, these statements include all adjustments necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make significant estimates and judgments that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Estimates in these consolidated financial statements include, but are not limited to, accounts receivable allowances, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long lived assets, including goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, and accrued bonuses, accrued exit costs, and other accrued expenses.
+Estimates in these consolidated financial statements include, but are not limited to, accounts receivable allowances, revenue recognition on fixed price contracts, depreciation of property and equipment, share-based compensation, valuation of acquired intangible assets, impairment of long lived assets, including goodwill, accrued and deferred income taxes, valuation allowances on deferred tax assets, accrued bonuses, accrued exit costs, and other accrued expenses.
 These items are monitored and analyzed by the Company for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 Changes in estimates are recorded in the period in which they become known.
 CRA bases its estimates on historical experience and various other assumptions that CRA believes to be reasonable under the circumstances.
 Actual results may differ from those estimates if CRA's assumptions based on past experience or other assumptions do not turn out to be substantially accurate.